Chemistry

 These roles could involve research and development, analysis, testing and quality assurance of new and existing chemical-based products and materials, as well as computational modelling, data analysis and other IT or technical support for research and development.

-Chemistry graduates can use their science knowledge outside the lab in areas such as teaching, science communication and writing and patent law.
+Chemistry graduates can also use their science knowledge outside the lab in areas such as teaching, science communication and writing and patent law.

 Science beyond the Lab